adstuart/azure-vnet-beyond-500-spokes/README.md

 We can also make use of common ExpressRoute circuits without hitting UDR limits with Global VNet Peering, as Azure Virtual WAN [Routing Preference](https://learn.microsoft.com/en-us/azure/virtual-wan/about-virtual-hub-routing-preference) takes care of the spoke-hub-hub-spoke routing for us.

 Please note [Routing Intent Policies](https://learn.microsoft.com/en-us/azure/virtual-wan/how-to-routing-policies) are required to enable the flow shown below using Firewalls within the Virtual WAN Hub.
-This feature is in preview today.
-Today, this design also will only work with Azure Firewall, as no other E/W Firewalls are currently available as NVA-in-hub partners.
-(Some are on the way, E.g. Fortinet).
-(See NVA-in-hub official docs).

 ![](images/2022-11-02-10-08-54.png)

+(It is also to implement this design with centralised FW/VNG in the "core hub" only)

 ### [2b] Tiered VNets with Virtual WAN static routes